dgraph-io/dgraph-docs/content/enterprise-features/encryption-at-rest.md

 ## Set up Encryption

-To enable encryption, we need to pass a file that stores the data encryption key with the option `--encryption_key_file`.
+To enable encryption, we need to pass a file that stores the data encryption key with the option `--encryption key-file=value`.
 The key size must be 16, 24, or 32 bytes long, and the key size determines the corresponding block size for AES encryption ,i.e. AES-128, AES-192, and AES-256, respectively.

 You can use the following command to create the encryption key file (set _count_ to the